amitxv/PC-Tuning/docs/building.md

 - Windows 10+ recommended updates:

-    - ISOs built with UUP dump already contain the latest updates (assuming the latest version was built) so this step (integrating updates) can be skipped
+    - ISOs built with UUP dump already contain the latest updates (assuming the latest version was built), so this step (integrating updates) can be skipped

     - Download the latest non-security cumulative update along with the servicing stack for that specific update (specified in the update page).
 The update page should also specify whether the update is non-security or a security update, if it does not, then download the latest update.
 Use the official update history page ([Windows 10](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b), [Windows 11](https://support.microsoft.com/en-us/topic/october-12-2021-kb5006674-os-build-22000-258-32255bb8-6b25-4265-934c-74fdb25f4d35))